signag/py-logging-plus/README.md

 6. Process termination

 Automatic logging of function entry and exit may cause issues when this would be tried in functions which are run during the shutdown process.
-For example, class destructors ```__del__()```, called during garbage collection, could cause logging issues if a logging file handler is involved, because at this time the shutdown process has already closed any open file handlers.
+For example, class finalizers ```__del__()```, called during garbage collection, could cause logging issues if a logging file handler is involved, because at this time the shutdown process has already closed any open file handlers.

 To avoid such issues, __logging_plus__ registers two ```atexit``` routines: